johnwesleycodehub/New-Git/Readme.md

-Hi this is my Git
+Hi this is my Git.
+Hmm